 An operator must pay royalties to the correct owner.
 Paying the wrong person creates legal liability.
 Holding payments while ownership is unclear usually costs the operator nothing.

-Texas division order statutes set deadlines for paying royalties.
+Texas Natural Resources Code Section 91.402 sets deadlines for paying royalties.
 Those deadlines apply once ownership is established to the operator’s satisfaction.
 That phrase carries weight.
 In practice, the operator decides what satisfies it.
 The law sets only the outer limits.
+For a closer look at how division orders fit into this process, our service page explains what heirs encounter when payments restart.

 Operators set their own title standards to manage risk.
 A large operator may hold royalties on thousands of interests across many counties.
 Every unresolved ownership question is a possible liability.
-So the operator sets a documentation threshold.
-That threshold is the point where it feels safe the payment will not be challenged.
+So the operator sets a documentation threshold, which is the point where it feels safe the payment will not be challenged.

 Attorney Daughtrey spent nearly a decade inside major oil companies.
 He worked there as a licensed attorney and landman.
 Part of his job was reviewing ownership submissions and updating payment records.
 His take: operators accept the simplest proof when the interest is small, the title is clean, and the family is straightforward.
 As any of those factors gets messier, the threshold climbs toward a court order.